2 – Waterproof connectorized cables, 6 foot, with stubs, or 12-foot cable soldered as needed; 4-wire, 18 gauge,

 - The diagnostics connector for power and CAN bus connections above the “Cubby”

-- The remote control module, which is mounted in the center console.
+- The remote control module mounted in the center console.

 Tesla has a diagnostics connector for our 12v power and two CAN busses (a total of 6 wires).
 You access this connector by pushing straight down on the center cubby (under the 17” display).
 It is only held in with two clips.
-You can reach in and pull out two connectors – the 20-pin diagnostics connector is blue (refreshed S cars, Model X) or black (classic Model S).
+You can reach in and pull out two connectors – the 20-pin diagnostics connector is blue (Refreshed/Plaid S, Model X) or black (classic Model S).
 You’ll also see a white 4-pin Ethernet connector you can ignore.
+We used the wiring diagram below, but in hindsight the extra connectors (J6, J5, J3) are unnecessary.

 Diagnostics Connector Pinouts